 Are collections of cell bodies of neurones in the PNS, not the CNS (remember nuclei are collections of cell bodies in the CNS).
 They are NOT examples of grey matter as they are not located in the CNS.
 Examples of ganglia include the posterior root ganglion (aka dorsal root ganglion), trigeminal ganglion, geniculate ganglion, sympathetic ganglia (para-vertebral ganglia) and parasympathetic ganglia.

-Is a collection of myelinated and non-myelinated axons in the PNS.
+Is a collection of myelinated and or non-myelinated axons in the PNS.
 Therefore strictly speaking there are no nerves in the CNS, only tracts.

 A bundle of myelinated axons in the CNS, therefore this is an example of white matter, tracts come in three types: projection, association and commissure fibres.